girobusan/latid/docs/en/ideology.md

 ## Guerrilla web

 Latid is well-suited for use under pressure.
 Unfortunately, we live in a world where freedom of speech is frequently threatened.
-State authorities or others can block web sites, prosecute web creators, or cancel them.
-Therefore, what do you, as a guerrilla web author, need from your site generator?
+State authorities or *others* can block web sites, prosecute web creators, or *cancel* them.
+Therefore, what do you, as a guerrilla web author, need from your site generatoя?

 ### Hide and deny